 The applicant has requested an extension of the permit's completion date for a further two (2) years.
-This is due to delays in obtaining finance.
-At the time of lodging the request, the applicant stated the intention was to complete the development by the end of 2020.
+This is due to financial uncertainty created by the prolonged COVID-19 Pandemic and its impact on their finances and the difficulty of progressing this permit during a pandemic.